 REI is chosen to be the best-rated hiking poles.
 It is an affordable trekking pole that varies in many hand sizes.
 The shaft material is aluminum which can be stable even under heavy stress.
 The wrist strap is adjusted and has soft finishes on hand, …

-It has a no-frills design which is the biggest drawback and makes the professional hikers not very happy since it can’t be used in complicated topography.
+It has a no-frills design which is the biggest drawback and makes professional hikers not very happy since it can’t be used in complicated topography.

 Can I use just one hiking pole?

 Of course, you can.
 You can use a hiking stick only to have a free hand for mapping and looking for the hiking trails.
-Two poles in the case that you need more stability and forces.
+Two poles in the case that you need more stability and force.

 How can I choose a suitable hiking pole?

 First, consider if you are using a single or double pole.
 Second, adjust the correct length.
-Third, choose features like weight, locking system, adjustability,… Last but not least, read some tips to gain the knowledge.
+Third, choose features like weight, locking system, and adjustability,… Last but not least, read some tips to gain knowledge.

 How can I attach hiking poles to my backpack?

 You can attach it with the trekking pole attachment on your backpack.
 You just simply unfasten and open the attachment, then put the trekking pole in the right place and close the fastener around the pole,